 Jillian Spivey Caddell is an experienced UK-based researcher, teacher, and writer.
 She has held faculty positions at the University of Kent, American University, George Mason University, and Glenelg Country School and is a tutor at the University of Cambridge’s Institute for Continuing Education.

 In 2015, Jill received her Ph.D. in English at Cornell University, where her dissertation received the Guilford Prize for Highest Achievement in English Prose.
 She specializes in American literature of the long nineteenth century, with a focus on issues of geography, genre, race, and gender.
-In her research and teaching, Jill is interested in understanding the relationships between literature, history, and place.
-Her dissertation, for example, examines literary confrontations with the Civil War to ask how the war affected Americans’ sense of place and national belonging.
+In her interdisciplinary research and teaching, Jill is interested in understanding the relationships between literature, history, and place.
+Her dissertation, for example, examined literary confrontations with the Civil War to ask how the war affected Americans’ sense of place and national belonging.
 (See the Research page for more.)
-Work from her project has appeared in the June 2014 issue of New England Quarterly; the collection Literary Cultures of the American Civil War (University of Georgia Press, August 2016); Apollo: The International Art Magazine; and J19: The Journal of Nineteenth-Century Americanists, among other publications.
-She is also the creator and host of The Book Light, a podcast dedicated to illuminating works of classic literature.
-Read more about the podcast here.
+In 2021, she served as a Quarry Farm Fellow through the Center for Mark Twain Studies at Elmira College.

 Her scholarly work has appeared in the June 2014 issue of New England Quarterly; the collection Literary Cultures of the American Civil War (University of Georgia Press, August 2016); J19: The Journal of Nineteenth-Century Americanists; Visions of Glory: The Civil War in Word and Image (University of Georgia Press, November 2019); and she has scholarly essays forthcoming in edited collections on the works of Herman Melville and literature of the Civil War and reconstruction.